 There are 6 types of report of DMG sensing as defined in Table 9-401v (Report Type field definition).

-If the sensing initiator requested sensing types 1, 2, or 4 (that is, sensing types that do not include Doppler) in the DMG Measurement Session frame, sensing responders provide report in each instance, either through a DMG Sensing Report element or through Channel Measurement Feedback elements.
+If the sensing initiator requested sensing type values equal to 1, 2, or 4 (that is, sensing types that do not include Doppler) in the DMG Measurement Session frame, the sensing responders provide report in each ??DMG sensing?? instance, either through a DMG Sensing Report element or through Channel Measurement Feedback elements.

 For the Channel Measurement Feedback elements, carried within a BRP frame, the measurements on which the report is based upon are defined in the Report Delay field of the Report Control field of the BRP Sensing element (see 9.4.2.330 (BRP Sensing element)).
-If the value of the field equals 1, the report is based on measurement in the current instance.
-If the value of the field equals 2, the report is based on measurement in the previous instance.
-Report Type field in the first instance of the burst can take the value of 0, indicating no report in this instance, or the value of 4, indicating report of measurements in the last instance of the previous burst.
+If the value of the field is equal to 1, the report is based on a measurement in the current ?? instance.
+If the value of the field is equal to 2, the report is based on a measurement in the previous ?? instance.
+The Report Type field in the first instance of the burst can be set to 0, indicating no report in this instance, or 4, indicating report of measurements in the last ?? instance of the previous burst.

 For the DMG Sensing Report element or Channel Measurement Feedback elements carried within a DMG Sensing Report frame, the measurements on which the report is based are indicated by the fields DMG Measurement Session ID, Measurement Burst ID, and Sensing Instance SN in the Report Control field of the DMG Sensing Report Control element (see 9.4.2.328 (DMG Sensing Report Control element)).

-If the sensing initiator requested sensing types 3, 5, 6 or 7 (that is, sensing types that include Doppler), sensing responders provide a report for the whole burst at the end of the burst.
+If the sensing initiator requested sensing type values equal to 3, 5, 6 or 7 (that is, sensing types that include Doppler), sensing responders provide a report for the whole burst at the end of the burst.
 The sensing initiator may use the DMG Sensing Poll frame to poll each of the sensing responders milliseconds after the end burst, where is the time specified in Burst Report Delay field in the Burst Response Delay subelement of the DMG Measurement Session element sent by each sensing responder.
-If the sensing responder specified or if the sensing initiator does not poll a sensing responder, the report will be provided in the first instance of the next burst.
+If the sensing responder specifies or if the sensing initiator does not poll a sensing responder, the report will be provided in the first instance of the next burst.

-If the sensing initiator requested sensing types 2, 3, 4, 5 or 6 (that is, sensing types that include DMG Sensing Image) and the Report Phase field is equal to 1 within the Report Type Control field, the sensing responder shall include both Reflection Power and Reflection Phase fields within Reflection subelements; otherwise, the Reflection subelements shall include the Reflection Power field only(*0505).
+If the sensing initiator requested sensing type values equal to 2, 3, 4, 5 or 6 (that is, sensing types that include DMG Sensing Image) and the Report Phase field is equal to 1 within the Report Type Control field, the sensing responder shall include both the Reflection Power and Reflection Phase fields within the Reflection subelements; otherwise, the Reflection subelements shall include the Reflection Power field only(*0505).